 College graduates can also deduct the interest that they pay on student loans.
 The interest deduction does not require you to itemize your taxes.
 (The tax filing service H&R Block actually provides the necessary forms for this deduction with their free filing option.)
 Beyond these credits, it’s very useful to have a 529 college savings plan to help decrease your out-of-pocket costs.

 - A financial advisor can help you manage the cost of college, set up college savings accounts and determine which deductions and credits you qualify for.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Start gathering financial documents early.
 Set a deadline for when you’ll have your W-2 forms, 1099 forms, investment income information, last year’s tax refund, student loan interest and the rest of the items listed on the IRS Tax Form checklist.
 By breaking the intimidating task of filing your taxes into smaller chunks, you have a better chance of avoiding a last-minute marathon session to meet the filing deadline.